5 Key points:

 Control of the disease is achieved by either reducing the production of testosterone, the hormone that fuels the cancer, or blocking its action.
 Depriving prostate cancer of testosterone causes it to shrink and this achieved in one of 3 ways:

 This is the surgical removal of the testicles and is a minor operation.
-As 95% of testosterone is produced by the testes, orchidectomy immediately brings down the testosterone levels to negligible levels.
+As 95% of testosterone is produced by the testes, orchidectomy immediately brings down the testosterone levels to zero.

 b) Anti – Androgens

-These drugs block the action of testosterone at the cell level.
-There are many drugs available and they can be used in combination with other therapies.
+These drugs block the action of testosterone at the cell receptor level.
+There are many new drugs available and they can be used in combination with other therapies.
 Side-effects vary from diarrhoea to painful breast enlargement (gynaecomastia).
+They are costly and have to be taken daily.

 c) LHRH analogs

-This group of drugs is given by injection under the skin at either monthly or 3 monthly intervals [Fig 8].
-They act by depleting testosterone production from the testicles, similar to doing an orchidectomy
+This group of drugs is given by injection under the skin at either monthly or 3 monthly intervals [Fig 11].
+They act by depleting testosterone production from the testicles, similar to doing an orchidectomy.